XiaoYang66/anonymous4nlp.github.io/README.md

 ## Analysis and diagnosis your own model.

-1) Put the result-file of your model on this path: `preComputed/ner/result/`.
-In order to carry out model diagnosis, at least two models' files are required.
-You can also choose one of the result files provided by us as the reference model.
+1) Put the result-files of your models on this path: `preComputed/ner/result/`.
+At least two result-files are required because the model diagnosis is based on comparing with two models. if you have only one result-file for a model, you can choose one result-file of a specific model provided by us (on the path: `preComputed/ner/metric/result/`).

 2) Put the train-set which your result-file trained on the path: `./data/`.
 You need to set the column delimiter of your train-set and result-file in the `main()` function of `tensorEvaluation-ner.py`.